top of page

 • Renamed Route 373.

-Route 395 (PDF)
+Route 395 (Detailed Route Changes)

-Antioch Tri MyRide (PDF)
+Antioch Tri MyRide (Detailed Route Changes)

-Brentwood Tri MyRide NEW (PDF)
+Brentwood Tri MyRide NEW (Detailed Route Changes)

-• Replaces parts of current Routes 384, 385, 395, and 202X.
+• Replaces portions of current Routes 384, 385, 395, and 202X with faster and more convenient service.

 EC.png